ajgeglio/Audio-signal-classificat-with-GridsearchCV-and-k-fold-cross-validation-for-multiclass-target/README.md

-## The performance of statistical machine learning methods in the classification and diagnosis of time-series heart sounds
+# The performance of statistical machine learning methods in the classification and diagnosis of time-series heart sounds
-### Tony Geglio
+### Tony Geglio | M.S.
+Data Science
+### Michigan Technological University
 # 1. Introduction to the project
 In my research, I am focused on audio processing for classification and spatial analysis.
 One way this could be extended to the health community is in the diagnosis of cardiovascular abnormalities through analyzing the heart sounds.
 Other applications include Lung and breathing sound for respiratory conditions, however this data analysis and exploration will focus on the proccessing and classification of raw cadiovascular audio inputs.

 ## Problems to Solve
 Currently, patients with cardiovascular disease have tools for monitoring their heart, however early diagnosis of a heart problem is still difficult.
 I think through very inexpensive sensors connected to a human body and communicating data with a smartphone could provide continuous analysis to people with heart problems, and send alerts, rather than requiring the patient to do the measurement and then react.

 ## Implementation Plan and Data Description
 Here, I explore statistical machine learning methods, and later, deep learning methods for classification of heart sounds.
 For data, currently I am looking at a past competition for classifying heart sounds [1].
 This data has 2 challenges, the heart sound segmentation and the heart sound classification for 2 datasets with different classes.
 The challenge was to correctly classify the unlabeled parts of the dataset.
 I plan to just use the clipped labeled data and skip the segmentation challenge because it may be more of a digital signal processing problem.

 ## Data
 Data was collected for a 2011 challenge proposed by Bentley et al. The challenge included 2 data sets: data set A)  with heart sounds from the general public via the iStethoscope Pro iPhone app; and, data set B) with heart sounds from a clinic trial in hospitals using the digital stethoscope DigiScope.
 Combined, there are a total of 585 samples, each being a short clip in .wav format.
 The class balance is heavily biased to “normal” for both data sets.

 4 categories for Dataset A:

 * Normal
 * Murmur
 * Extra Heart Sound
 * Artifact

 3 classes contained in Dataset B:

 * Normal
 * Murmur
 * Extrasystole